 SUSAN MARCOSSIN, who works in education, is a selftaught film enthusiast.
 Her cameo in M. Night Shyamalan’s Unbreakable was cut from the film but appears in the DVD version.

 FRANCOIS MASSONNAT is currently finishing his PhD at the University of Pennsylvania and teaches French language, literature, and film in the French and Francophone Studies Program at Villanova.
 His research focuses primarily on questions of authorship in contemporary French crime cinema.

-JOHN PAUL SPIRO is an Assistant Professor in Villanova’s Center for Liberal Education, where he teaches courses on ancient, medieval, and renaissance thought.
-He is also and advisor to the Cultural Film Series.
+JOHN PAUL SPIRO is an Assistant Professor in Villanova’s Center for Liberal Education, where he teaches courses in the Augustine and Culture Program.

 ELANA STARR, who was publicity director of the CFS for more than 21 years, has taught a variety of courses on film and film theory at Villanova, Rosemont College, and The University of the Arts.
 Her area of interest is the representations of outsiders, especially in mainstream cinema.

 RICK WORLAND is Professor in the Department of Electronic Media and Film at Southern Methodist University.
 He has published many articles dealing with American popular culture in books and scholarly journals.
 His latest book is The Horror Film: An Introduction, and he is currently working on a book about films of the 1960s and 1970s.